Skip to main content

 For example, you can find instructions on how to create an API key for:

-5. Create a New Assistant: To test the integration, create a new assistant and send a test message.
-A simple passthrough assistant to GPT-4o would suffice.
-[Click here to learn more about creating assistants].
+5. Create a New Agent: To test the integration, create a new agent and send a test message.
+A simple passthrough agent to GPT-4o would suffice.
+[Click here to learn more about creating agents].

-6. Send a Test Message: Use the newly created assistant to send a test message to ensure that the AI provider is functioning correctly.
+6. Send a Test Message: Use the newly created agent to send a test message to ensure that the AI provider is functioning correctly.

 Important Notes on Generating an API Key from an AI Provider